Munger: Culture

-Munger is known for Sita Manpatthar (Sita charan) Sitacharan temple situated on a boulder in the middle of the Ganges in Munger (Mithilanchal) is the main center of public faith regarding Chhath festival.
-It is believed that Mata Sita performed the Chhaith festival in Munger.
-It was only after this that Chhath Mohaparv started.
-That is why Chhath Mohaparva is celebrated with great pomp in Munger.Munger is also famous for Durga Puja Mahotsav which is celebrated for 10 days.
+Munger is known for Sita Manpatthar (Sita charan) Sitacharan temple situated on a boulder in the middle of the Ganges in Munger (Anga Region) is the main center of public faith regarding Chhath festival.
+It is believed that Mata Sita performed the Chhath festival in Munger.
+It was only after this that Chhath Mahaparv started.
+That is why Chhath Mahaparva is celebrated with great pomp in Munger.
+Munger is also famous for Durga Puja Mahotsav which is celebrated for 10 days.
 The first nine days are celebrated with great fervor across the city.
 On the 10th day evening, one side rushes to the Polo Grounds for Ravan Badh, while the other side prepares for a unique ritual known as "Shobha Yatra."
-The “Shobha Yatra of Badi Durga of Sadipur” marks the importance of Badi Durga of Munger all over the country.
+The “Shobha Yatra of Badi Durga of Shadipur” marks the importance of Badi Durga of Munger all over the country.
 People from all over the city join this yatra, and the deity is immersed early in the morning in the holy river Ganges.